 Since the 1960s, the reduction of poverty in the United States has been a top policy priority, with numerous federal and state programs crafted to improve the economic conditions of low-income households.
 Given the high cost of living in major metro areas, we tend to look at families living below 200 percent of the federal poverty line to better understand how many people are struggling to make ends meet.
 While the Bay Area is a region of relative prosperity compared to the nation as a whole, poverty remains a vexing problem even in an era of economic growth.

-The suburbanization of poverty is readily apparent in communities like Antioch, Suisun City, Rohnert Park and San Leandro, each of which has seen more than a 12 percentage point increase in its poverty rate since 2000.
-In contrast, 2015 poverty rates in San Francisco and Oakland were nearly identical to levels seen in 2000.
+The suburbanization of poverty is readily apparent in communities like Antioch, Oakley, Rohnert Park and San Leandro, each of which has seen more than a 10 percentage point increase in its poverty rate since 2000.
+In contrast, 2017 poverty rates in San Francisco and San Jose were well below the levels seen in 2000.
 This trend is driven in part by the relative affordability of housing in these suburban cities, especially as housing costs have risen dramatically in gentrifying urban neighborhoods.
-Bay Area workers in poverty living in far-flung inland suburbs often face restricted economic opportunities due to excessive commute lengths and limited transportation options.
+Bay Area workers in poverty living in inland suburbs often face restricted economic opportunities due to excessive commute lengths and limited transportation options.

 While the Bay Area has experienced increased poverty in inland cities, select neighborhoods close to the Bay also continue to experience high poverty rates.
-In San Mateo County, some neighborhoods in East Palo Alto and Redwood City have poverty rates of over 50 percent, more than double the county rate.
-Similarly, the East Bay cities of Oakland, Richmond and San Pablo all have neighborhoods where the majority of residents are in poverty.
+In San Mateo County, some neighborhoods in East Palo Alto and Redwood City have poverty rates over 50 percent, more than triple the county rate.
+Similarly, the East Bay cities of Oakland, Richmond and San Pablo all have neighborhoods in which the majority of residents are in poverty.

 2013 Poverty Rates for Counties, Cities, and Neighborhoods

-At just under 24 percent, the Bay Area ranks second- to-last among the top 10 U.S. metro areas for its share of residents in households with incomes below 200 percent of the federal poverty limit.
+At just under 20 percent, the Bay Area ranks second-to-last among the top 10 most populous U.S. metro areas for its share of residents in households with incomes below 200 percent of the federal poverty limit.
 Despite this relatively strong performance, our region’s high cost of living presents significant challenges for low-income residents.
-Yet at the same time, other high-cost regions have much greater poverty challenges.
-In Miami and Los Angeles, well over one-third of residents fall within this category – a reflection of significantly lower household incomes.
+Yet at the same time, other regions have much greater poverty challenges.
+Poverty rates are highest in the South, with Miami, Houston, Atlanta and Dallas comprising four of the five metros with the highest poverty rates.
+While the cost of living is substantially lower in Southern metro areas, evidently incomes have not kept pace for many households.

 U.S Census Bureau: Decennial Census